UI Layers Merger: Merging UI layers via Visual Learning and Boundary Prior: Introduction

 \section{Introduction}

 Graphic User Interface (GUI) is an important visual communication part that can play an essential role in the app's success.
-The UI design draft is a high-fidelity prototype of GUI that represents the association and visual structure of different components consisting of the visual layout.
-One of the main jobs of a front-end engineer is to implement the code from UI drafts.
-With today's increasing development in the Internet industry, there is a huge demand for UI development.
-To relieve front-end developers from tedious and repetitive work, some previous research has adopted intelligent methods to generate maintainable code from UI screenshots\citep{beltramelli2018pix2code, behrang2018guifetch}.
-But it can be more suitable to generate code from UI drafts that contain the metadata.
-The Imgcook is such a platform that can intelligently generate front-end code from UI drafts \citep{imgcook}.
+UI design draft is a high-fidelity prototype of GUI, and it has a view hierarchy representing both in how UI components are constructed and how they are arranged.
+One of the main jobs of a front-end engineer is to implement the code.
+With today's increasing development in Internet industry, there is a huge demand for front-end code development.
+To relieve front-end developers from tedious and repetitive work, some previous research has adopted automatic methods to generate maintainable code from UI screenshots\citep{beltramelli2018pix2code, behrang2018guifetch}.
+But it can be more suitable to generate code from UI design drafts that contain the UI metadata.
+The Imgcook\footnote{\url{https://www.imgcook.com/}} is such a tools that can automatically generate front-end code from UI design drafts.

-To generate high-quality and maintainable front-end code with intelligent code generation tools, the UI drafts need a concise and structured layer view hierarchy.
-In practice, designers usually produce a UI draft by facilitating the overlay of layers which represent basic shapes and visual elements, with design tools such as Sketch and Figma.
+To generate high-quality and maintainable front-end code with automatic code generation tools, the UI design drafts need a concise and structured view hierarchy.
+In practice, designers usually produce a UI design draft by facilitating the overlay of layers which represent basic shapes and visual elements, with design software such as Sketch\footnote{\url{https://www.sketch.com/}} and Figma\footnote{\url{https://www.figma.com/}}.
 These fragmented layers without structured grouping inevitably increase the difficulty of understanding the semantics of UI components and also impairs the maintainability of the generated code.